GeorgeDaoud3/SOFE4630U-MS3/README.md

    * Line 87: reads the file referenced by the **input** argument
    * Line 91: Split the file into words.
    * Line 92: Convert each work to lowercase.
-   * All those operations are store under the name **words**.
+   * All those operations are stored under the name **words**.

      ![First stage of the Dataflow job of wordcount2.py](images/wc2_2.jpg)

    * Lines 99-105: branches after the **words** stage
    * Line 100: filters out all the words that don't satisfy the condition of starting with letters from a to f.
-   * Line 101: generate a key/value pairs by associated each word with the count 1
+   * Line 101: generates key/value pairs by associating each word with the count 1
-   * Line 102: group by the key (words) and sum the count.
+   * Line 102: groups by the key (words) and sum the count.
-   * Line 104: convert the key/value tuple into a string
+   * Line 104: converts the key/value tuple into a string
-   * Line 105 save the strings into the text file referenced by the argument **output**.
+   * Line 105 saves the strings into the text file referenced by the argument **output**.

      ![a branch as the second stage of the Dataflow job of wordcount2.py](images/wc2_3.jpg)

-   * Lines 107-111: another branch starts also after the **words** stage.
-Thus, this branch will run in parallel (form a fork) with the branch described in lines 99-105.
+   * Lines 107-111: another branch also starts after the **words** stage.
+Thus, this branch will run parallel (form a fork) with the branch described in lines 99-105.
-   * Line 108: get only the first letter from each word.
+   * Line 108: gets only the first letter from each word.
-   * Line 109: generate a key/value pairs by associated each the starting letter in a word with the count 1
+   * Line 109: generates key/value pairs by associating each the starting letter in a word with the count 1
-   * Line 110: group by the key (letters) and sum the count.
+   * Line 110: groups by the key (letters) and sum the count.
-   * Line 111: convert the key/value tuple into a string and saves them into the text file referenced by the argument **output2**.
+   * Line 111: converts each key/value tuple into a string and saves it into the text file referenced by the argument **output2**.

      ![the other branch as the second stage of the Dataflow job of wordcount2.py](images/wc2_4.jpg)

-3. Make sure that the **PROJECT** and **BUCKET** environment variables are still existing.
+3. Make sure that the **PROJECT** and **BUCKET** environment variables remain.
 Then, clone the repository and run the updated script.
 Try to understand its function.
     ```cmd
     cd ~
     git clone https://github.com/GeorgeDaoud3/SOFE4630U-MS2.git